 The disease is caused by the interaction of body juices and tissues.
 The symptoms of the disease are always related to the balance disorder of the three doshas.

 Once we understand the nature of the imbalance, we can restore harmony by healing.
-Ayurveda gives us exact methods of recognizing the bodily condition in the body even before the apparent symptoms of the cholesterol appear.
+Ayurveda gives us exact methods of recognizing the bodily condition in the body even before the apparent symptoms of cholesterol appear.

 Early detection of signs of diseased changes in the body makes it possible to predict the body’s reactions.
 Every day, monitoring the changes in the face, tongue, face, eyes, nails will be subtle indicators of our physical condition.